Menorca Diferente

 Congratulations!
 You are in a cove facing west,so as the day goes by the sun will go towards the beach and you will always have it in front of you.
 Like almost all unspoilt beaches, there are no services of any kindhere, no lifeguard, no showers.
 Just you and nature.

-The area is very good for swimming and snorkeling.
-The area is included in the Marine Reserve of the North of Menorca, a protected fishing area where there is a great diversity of fauna.
-If you go with glasses you can swim about 50m in the direction of Binimel·la (looking at the sea, to the left) until you reach the entrance to the Cova des Pont.
-You can swim under and into this micro-cove for 2 people.
+The Binimel-là area is a very good place for swimming and snorkeling.
+The area is included in the Northern Marine Reserve of Menorca, a protected fishing area where there is a great diversity of fauna.

-If you like hiking you can walk to the following beaches by the Camí de Cavalls,the famous road that goes around Menorca.
-Youcan get to the Cala d’en Valent beach or the Canal Mitger beach in about 15 minutes, although if you want to sunbathe and relax it is better to stay in s’Elisabet.
+If you like hiking you can walk to the following beaches along the Camí de Cavalls, the famous path that goes around Menorca.
+You can reach the beach d’en Valent or the beach of Canal Mitger in about 15 minutes, although if you want to sunbathe and relax it is better to stay in s’Elisabet.
+In short, in Cala s’Elisabet you can:

 1. Sunbathing in a privileged, sun-oriented unspoiled environment